aguusandy/Langchain_Ollama/README.md

 # Rag_Langchain_Ollama
-AI Agent RAG using Langchain and Ollama
+AI Agent RAG for pdf documents using Langchain and Ollama